These Spinach and Feta Phyllo Cups are one of my favorite phyllo cup appetizers! They are "no bake" and can be ready in under 15 minutes!

 All you need to do is make the creamed spinach filling and fill them up.
 Then when you get to your destination or when guests arrive, you can pop them in the oven to warm up!

-You can also fill them and freeze them if you want to make them days or even weeks ahead of time.
+You can fill them and freeze them if you want to make them days or even weeks ahead of time.
+The filling when thawing will be a bit watery so I suggest not thawing and placing directly into the oven from the freezer.

 You may also like these party appetizers: